 It’s a common assumption that social media is only effective for individuals and B2C organizations like ecommerce websites and retail stores.
 However, nothing could be further from the truth.

-Recent research shows that 79% of B2B marketers believe social media is an effective marketing tool, and 54% of B2B marketers said they have gained leads from social media.
-In addition, 85% of B2B buyers think that companies should share information via social media platforms.
+93% of B2B marketers use social media marketing, and 54% of B2B marketers said they have gained leads from social media.
+In addition, the average B2B company uses 6 different social media networks to advertise their business.

 Social media has become a way for those researching B2B organizations to learn more about them, their level of service, and their reputation.
 It’s for this reason that creating and maintaining a presence on social media can be incredibly beneficial to you.
 It also gives you another opportunity to reach and engage with potential leads, guiding them through the sales funnel and making them more likely to do business with your company.